honggangyan/container/README.md

 # container
-This is a repo for practicing containerization
+This is a repo for practicing docker containerization.

-deleted.